Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 **Charges**: This item has 4 charges and regains all charges when you finish a long rest.

 **Corruption**: Once a turn when you immobilize a creature, you cans spend two charges to give them _Corruption_ removing all resistances and immunities from the target.
-At the end of its turn, the target can attempt to remove _Corruptin_, making a constitution saving throw against your spell save dc.
+At the end of its turn, the target can attempt to remove _Corruptin_, making a constitution saving, DC equals to 10 + twice your proficiency bonus.

 _You gain +2 to spell attacks and spell saving throw dc_